 Tantalus Lookout on Mount Tantalus

 🗺Puu Ualakaa State Park, Nutridge St, Honolulu, HI 96822, United States

 So we considered hiking to the top of Diamond Head Crater, I really wanted to climb that crazy Staircase to Heaven thingy which is actually ‘shut’ (and I believe illegal, hence me chickening out) so in the end we settled on a recommendation from our guesthouse owners which was to drive up Round Top Drive, a switch back road with a car park and observation area at the top…much less effort for lazy people ;).
 We were told that Hawaii 5-0 had been filmed up there a little before our visit!

-It was after this that we returned the rental car back at the airport and got a taxi into Waikiki.
+It was after our stop at Puu Ualakaa State Park that we returned the rental car back at the airport and got a taxi into Waikiki.
 We found that once we were in the city, there is plenty of public transport or otherwise we just walked everywhere.